harshkoli1255/Weatherwise/README.md

 On the free tier, if your app has no traffic for a while, it might "go to sleep" to save resources.
 The first request (from a user or the cron job) will wake it up automatically, which might take a few seconds.
 This is a normal "cold start" and won't affect the alert functionality.

+**If I close my computer, will the deployed app stop running?**

+No. Once you deploy your app with `firebase deploy`, it's running on Google's servers.
+It is completely independent of your local machine.
+You can safely close your terminal, editor, and even shut down your computer.
+The website and the alert system will continue to operate.

 ---

 ## 💻 Recommended VS Code Extensions